whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “They might be here to take us out,” said Mrs. E. “Poker Run’s a dangerous business.
 People have killed to eliminate players with strong hands before, although it’s damned difficult to know who’s got what.
 Still, like any card game, there’s usually some way to cheat… But they don’t even have to kill us.
 Just damage the bikes.
 If they start making a move in that direction, I’m intervening.”

 “How can you do that?” asked Izzy reasonably.
-“There are nine of them; they’ve got Potential set up to fulfill one of the more frightening archetypes of modern literature.”
+“There are nine of them; they’ve got Aptitude set up to fulfill one of the more frightening archetypes of modern literature.”

 “We’re armed,” she reminded him.
 Or did you…”